rlabrecque/SteamworksSDK/Readme.txt

 * Added ability to retrieve "children" for an item (e.g. for collections)
 * Added ability to retrieve stats, such as current number of subscribers, lifetime unique subscribers, etc.

 SteamVR
 * steamvr.h has been removed.
 You can use the OpenVR SDK to access those interfaces: https://github.com/ValveSoftware/openvr

+SteamVideo
+* Added ability to check if a user is currently broadcasting

 ----------------------------------------------------------------